 “At any rate, in the scheme of misguided donations to Harvard this one seems not-so-awful.
 It’s mostly for financial aid, which is nice.
 But really you would almost certainly do more good with this money by picking 1,500 people at random and mailing them each a check for $100,000.
 I will as usual tout GiveDirectly where your money goes to desperately poor rural Kenyans as a great use of your charitable dollar.”

 - Direct giving is for everyone, regardless of how much you have to give.
 With even just the couple of bucks you spend on your daily latte, you could have a direct impact on someone’s life.
-Check out this poem that talks about how small contributions can add up quickly:
+Check out this poem (archive link, May 2023) that talks about how small contributions can add up quickly:

 There’s a little something I’ve been doing